 After a check has been returned from the bank marked "Insufficient Funds" or "Account Closed", a service charge based on the amount of the check may be added to the check when making written demand for payment.
 The service charges are as follows:

-The accused maker of the worthless check will have fifteen (15) days to make restitution, including the service charge, before prosecution through the State Attorney's Office will be commenced.
+Once noticed, the accused maker of the worthless check will have fifteen (15) days to make restitution, including the service charge, before prosecution through the State Attorney's Office will be commenced.
 The law exempts the holder of the check from civil liability for proceeding with such action when the NOTICE procedure is used as outlined above.

 The next step, after completing the procedures outlined, is to report the matter to the proper authorities.
 This can be done by going to your local law enforcement agency or the State Attorney's Office and filling out a Worthless Check Affidavit.